dhzdhd/languages/Gleam/The-Gleam-Tour.md

 io.println("")
 ```

+- Gleam code is organized into units called _modules_
 - [`gleam/io`](https://hexdocs.pm/gleam_stdlib/gleam/io.html) is in a file called `io.gleam` in a directory called `gleam`
 - Unlike functions, Gleam types are commonly imported in an unqualified way.
 - A type follows PascalCase